-Bulgaria to introduce seasonal electric power tariffs8.
-February 2013. / SEE Energy News
+Bulgaria to introduce seasonal electric power tariffs, SEE Energy News

 In addition to day and night prices of electric power, Bulgaria will introduce soon a seasonal tariff.